 My latest two walks, could not have been more different.
 Walking to Chelsea from Brixton via Clapham into my favorite London space, Battersea Park.
 This is an easy walk I do on a regular basis.

-It can only be described, like a nightmare around Vauxhall. alongside the High Rise buildings, and ugly roadwork’s everywhere; it’s highly polluted with diversions everywhere.
+For some reason I decided to walk along by Chelsea Embankment towards Vauxhall, From there on It can only be described, as a nightmare around Vauxhall. alongside the High Rise buildings and ugly roadwork everywhere; it’s highly polluted with diversions everywhere.
 It is scary just crossing the road.

 Pounding the pavements, alongside traffic can be a harrowing experience after about 6-7 miles of it.

 Trudging on to Kennington, up towards the Oval cricket ground.
 I crossed over to Brixton Road.
 At this point somehow I managed to get caught up in a labyrinth of NEW sprawling housing estates, made up of blocks of housing at the beginning of Brixton Road, bordering on Camberwell.
 It was not fun.

 An entirely different experience, walking through the woods and fields in the Chiltern Hills, we passed through places with names such as Ballinger Bottom and Lee.
 Look at that sky, how beautiful it is against the wheat.
 A real picture.